jjerphan/CS5242Project/README.md

 The repository is publicly accessible [here](https://github.com/jjerphan/CS5242Project/) and we recommend reading this document online for a better readability.

+We wrote a short (6pages) report about our work, it is accessible [here](https://cloud.utc.fr/index.php/s/yiLPwGsvmVIZNCB).

 #### Organisation of this document:

 - Really Quick Start Reference